diodesign/diosix/README.md

 ### Running and building

-See the [building instructions](BUILDING.md) for step-by-step guides to compiling and running this project.
+See the [build instructions](BUILDING.md) for step-by-step guides to compiling and running this project.
 Here's a screenshot of the kernel booting in a 32-bit quad-core Qemu Virt hardware environment, and writing some debug out to the virtual serial port: